kistz/gocontrolpanel/README.md

 # Overview

 **GoControlPanel** is a management panel designed for dedicated Trackmania servers.
-It provides an easy-to-use interface for managing server settings, players andd maps.
+It provides an easy-to-use interface for managing server settings, players and maps.
 The panel can be run as a standalone service or integrated with other server controllers like **PyPlanet** or **EvoSC**.

 ## Features